How do interest-free days work on credit cards?

 How does a credit card interest-free period work?

-The length of the interest-free period on an individual credit card purchase will depend on which day of your statement period the purchase is made.
-For example, let’s assume that you have a credit card with up to 55 days interest-free and a statement cycle that runs from the 1st to the 30th day of a 30-day month.
+To show how credit card interest-free days work, let’s run through a hypothetical example, assuming that you have a credit card with up to 55 days interest-free and a statement cycle that runs from the 1st to the 30th day of a 30-day month.

-In this example, you purchase a new refrigerator for $1,000 using your card and don’t buy anything else with it.
-We take a look at three different scenarios – the purchase being made at the start, middle or end of the statement period.
+In this example, you purchase a new refrigerator for $1000 using your card, and don’t buy anything else with it.
+We’ll take a look at three different scenarios – the purchase being made at the start, middle or end of the statement period.

 Purchase made on day 1